Mitter-Fox/Fibonacci-Encryption-Decryption/README.md

+# Fibonacci-Encryption-Decryption
+This project uses Fibonacci series technique for encryption and decryption.
+In this technique one can secure any type of files.
+This encryption and decryption algorithm is loss-less and key dependent.
+It can be used to encrypt input files of various sizes and contents.

 # Problem : Fibonacci encryption and decryption

 A password encryption algorithm on a pair of source message (plain text) and password, containing lowercase and uppercase letters only, is explained through example as below:

+Given:

-Source Message is: abcd
+Source Message is: 'abcd'

-Password is: xyz
+Password is: 'xyz'

 # Steps in the Encryption Algorithm